space-wizards/website-content/content/about/_index.md

 ### Status

 Currently, the project is in a "pre-alpha" state.
 We have many tasks ahead of us.
-On this website you will be able to find weekly progress reports as long as we're kicking.
+On this website you will be able to find progress reports as long as we're kicking.

 ### Getting involved